The Budget Travel Guide to El Nido, Palawan, Philippines

 The town has a long stretch of hostels and inns parallel to the beach that are very, very affordable.
 You will find rooms that you can rent for as low as P300 per night but most of the rooms this cheap do not have air conditioners.
 You will find a dense concentration of hotels along the shore.
 If you can’t find a beachfront hotel, don’t worry because they can never be too far from the beach.

-Anyway, here are three of the inns and hotels I have tried myself.
-Click on the name of the hotel for full reviews.
+Anyway, here are five of the inns and hotels I have tried myself.

 • El Nido Waterfront Hotel.
 Located on the beachfront and along the main road of the town, it has the best of both worlds.
 Air-conditioned double room from P1800.
 Free coffee.
-Quezon Road, El Nido. +63 918 6632771
+Quezon Road, El Nido. +63 918 6632771.
+(No longer operational)

 • Cliffside Cottages.
 Not beachfront but just a short walk away.
 At the base of a massive cliff which fosters a more rustic atmosphere.
 Double room (fan only) from P500 per night.
 Rizal Street, El Nido.
 63 919 7856625.